kanhub/seefood/README.md

 The Seefood app Erlich Bachman wanted Jian Yang to make.

-You can visit the standalone client side app without any back-end logic, routing, etc. here: https://seefood.netlify.app/
+Built using CRA with React hooks.
+You can visit the standalone client side app without any back-end logic, routing, authentication/authorization etc. [here](https://seefood.netlify.app/)

+Click log-in to access what would be a protected route where users can perform searches, and simply copy paste any image of food items.

 ## Available Scripts